q2dg/ImageSpectrogram/README.md

 # ImageSpectrogram
 It converts an image to a sound clip.
-The spectrogram of the clip reproduces that image
+Then, the spectrogram of that clip will show that image

+To "see" the hidden image "drawn" in a spectrogram you can open the wav file with the Audacity sound editor (for instance) and then choose the "Spectrogram" option from menu shown when clicking on the three dots button in the left zone just before the beginning of the track.
+In "Spectrogram settings" option form same menu it's possible to change the scale to "Linear" to a better visualization

 # Instructions
 + Install dependencies